 “We have community members that appeal everything just to appeal everything,” Yadon said.
 “At the same time, we need to making sure displaced communities are heard, and that we lift up those voices in the planning process.”

 The Seattle Times editorial board has called on Governor Inslee’s position as the “most pro-environment presidential candidate” as reason to veto a bill that it claims “prioritiz[es] special interests over the public’s ability to seek redress under his state’s signature environmental policy.”

-UPDATE: In defiance of critics, like The Seattle Times, Governor Jay Inslee signed HB 1923 in law.
-The bill will begin to take effect on 7/28/2019.
+Update: Since this article was first published, Governor Jay Inslee has signed HB 1923 into law.
+The bill will begin to take effect on July 28, 2019.